RenRenJuan/Green-Travel-Carbon-App/README.md

   2.0.7 was feature complete at the end of August 2021.

-  2.0.8 the stable baseline of same thing but with background operation, subsequent change only for stack maintenance.
+  2.0.8 the stable baseline of same thing but with background operation, with subsequent change only for stack maintenance was complete in July 2023.

 ## 2.n.m